 MAT425 • Topics in Mathematics.
 3 Credits.

 A seminar designed to provide an in-depth experience with a specific field of mathematics.
-Topics vary from semester to semester and include logic, number theory, dynamical systems, chaos and fractals, complex analysis, partial differential equations and Fourier analysis, intermediate probability and statistics, combinations, and topology.
-Spring 2017: “Complex Analysis” Study of complex numbers and how to do calculus with functions defined on those numbers.
-Interpretations and some applications of the calculations will be included .
+Topics vary from semester to semester and include logic, number theory, dynamical systems, chaos and fractals, complex analysis, partial differential equations and Fourier analysis, intermediate probability and statistics, combinatorics, and topology.

 Corequisites: MAT310 or consent of instructor.
 Offered: Spring, odd # years.